Skip to content

 By starting the breakdown process, livestock help balance C:N ratios and make the nutrients available to the following crop quicker.
 They also provide income from the grazing, either as meat to sell or through grazing payments, as well as giving the grazier’s grass a rest from grazing.

 Many favour grazing by sheep to terminate cover crops (the ‘golden hoof’ treatment).
-Cattle are also used, although their extra weight can increase poaching risks, particularly on heavy soils.
+Cattle are also used, although their extra weight can increase compaction and poaching risks, particularly on heavy soils.

 Be aware that some cover crop species are potentially toxic to livestock.